leodeslf/leaf/summs/ux/dont_make_me_think.md

 Tips about deciding what to fix -and what not to:

-- **Keep a separate list of low-hanging fruit**, a list of non-serious but *very* easy to fix problems (things that one person can fix in less than an hour).
+- **Keep a separate list of low-hanging fruit**: a list of non-serious but *very* easy to fix problems (things that one person can fix in less than an hour).
-- **Resist the impulse to add things**, avoid adding explanations or instructions.
+- **Resist the impulse to add things**: avoid adding explanations or instructions.
 Very often it's enough to take something (or some *things*) away that are obscuring the meaning of the important things, rather than adding yet another distraction.
-- **Take "new feature" requests with a grain of salt**.
-Participants will often say things like "I'd like it better if it could do *x*..." but then, they end saying "... now that I think of it, I probably wouldn't use that".
+- **Take "new feature" requests with a grain of salt**: participants will often say things like "I'd like it better if it could do *x*..." but then, they end saying "... now that I think of it, I probably wouldn't use that".
 Participants aren't designers, even when they come up with a great idea, it won't be *the* solution to their problem.
-- **Ignore "kayak" problems**.
-Sometimes users will go astray momentarily but manage to get back on track immediately without any help.
+- **Ignore "kayak" problems**: sometimes users will go astray momentarily but manage to get back on track immediately without any help.
 It's kind of like rolling a kayak, as long as the kayak rights itself quickly enough, it's all ok (no harm, no fault).
 As long as they notice they're no longer headed in the right direction quickly, they manage to recover without help, and it doesn't seem to faze them, we can ignore the problem.

 #### Alternative lifestyles

 Two other ways to do testing that have distinct advantages:

-- **Remote testing**, same as working from home, it expands your recruiting pool from "people near to the office" to "almost anyone", all the participants need a high-speed internet access and a microphone.
+- **Remote testing**: same as working from home, it expands your recruiting pool from "people near to the office" to "almost anyone", all the participants need a high-speed internet access and a microphone.
-- **Unmoderated remote testing**, services like UserTesting.com provide people who will record themselves doing a usability test.
+- **Unmoderated remote testing**: services like UserTesting.com provide people who will record themselves doing a usability test.
 We don't get to interact with them, but it's relatively inexpensive and requires almost no effort (especially recruiting) on your part.

 #### Try it, you'll like it